rebahama/bimmer-reviewer/TESTING.md

 * When I created the Javascript file and started to add "eventlisteners" I Got a error in the chrome dev tools that said "Refrence error undefied", the solution for this was to add a Javascript file for every html page that was using Javascript code.
 I created 3 Javascript files and splitted upp my code and after that the error was not showing up.

 * I got an deployment error from Heroku that stated "Your account has reached its concurrent builds limit".
 This was due to that I deployed my project early and everytime I made a push in Github my site would be deployed again.
 This problem was solved by clicking and restarting "all dynos" in the "more" button in Heroku.

+* When I deployed my project to Heroku one of my intro pictures was not displayed and this was due to that I had this picture in my CSS file and Django has hard with pictures that are in the css file.
+The solution for this was that I had to have a jinja static filepath for my image and add this code to a style tag in the HTML file and then style the animation in the css.
+It is not best practice to hade a style tag in the html file but since this was only one tag that did not affect the code I decided to add it.

 # Validation of files